browsermt/bergamot-translator/doc/marian-integration.md

 This repository contains C++ and JS source-files, of which C++ should adhere to the clang-format based style guidelines.
-You may configure your development environment to use the `.clang-format` and `.clang-format-ignore` files with your preferred choice of editor/tooling.
+You may configure your development environment to use the `.clang-format` and `.clang-format-ignore` files provided in the root folder of this repository with your preferred choice of editor/tooling.

 One simple and recommended method to get your code to adhere to this style is to issue the following command in the source-root of this repository, which is